-- Quality and operational information was used to ensure and improve performance. - Quality and sustainability were discussed in relevant meetings where all staff had sufficient access to information. - The practice used performance information which was reported and monitored and management and staff were held to account. - The information used to monitor performance and the delivery of quality care was accurate and useful.
-There were plans to address any identified weaknesses. - The practice submitted data or notifications to external organisations as required.

-There were robust arrangements in line with data security standards for the availability, integrity and confidentiality of patient identifiable data, records and data management systems.
+- Quality and operational information was used to ensure and improve performance.
+Performance information was combined with the views of patients. - Quality and sustainability were discussed in relevant meetings where all staff had sufficient access to information. - The practice used performance information which was reported and monitored and management and staff were held to account. - The information used to monitor performance and the delivery of quality care was accurate and useful.
+There were plans to address any identified weaknesses. - The practice used information technology systems to monitor and improve the quality of care. - The practice submitted data or notifications to external organisations as required. - There were robust arrangements in line with data security standards for the availability, integrity and confidentiality of patient identifiable data, records and data management systems.